Rishikant181/Rettiwt-API/README.md

 -   'tweet' member, for accessing resources related to tweets
 -   'user' member, for accessing resources related to users

-For details regarding usage of these members for accessing the Twitter API, refer to the [features](https://rishikant181.github.io/Rettiwt-API/#md:features) section.
+For details regarding usage of these members for accessing the Twitter API, refer to the 'Features' section.

 ## Usage